How cold and flu affect your ears: clogged ears, ear pain & more

 Never underestimate the importance of ear care.
 Your hearing might depend on it.

-Cold and tinnitus
+Cold and tinnitus or ringing in ears

 Can a cold cause tinnitus?
 Tinnitus is characterized by ringing, hissing or buzzing in the ears.
 You might notice new or increased tinnitus after a particularly nasty cold.
 This might be caused by increased pressure in your ears that can accompany a cold or sinus infection.
 If you continue to experience tinnitus after a cold, contact your doctor.